 Quitman is the seat of Brooks County, named for Preston Brooks, the congressman from South Carolina who nearly beat to death Senator Charles Sumner on the floor of the Senate in 1856 because he had spoken out against slavery.

 White families in Brooks County joined the massive resistance to civil rights and racial equality that followed the Supreme Court’s 1954 ruling that struck down racially segregated schools.
 Rather than integrate the schools, white students in Brooks County were sent to all-white private schools.
-The legacy of this resistance to racial equality can be seen today: although Brooks County is almost 60 percent white, the public schools are majority black.
+The legacy of this resistance to racial equality can be seen today.
+As Yahoo News reports, although Brooks County is almost 60% white, the public schools are majority Black.

 Challenging Racial Hierarchy